 Convert a new Epson EcoTank home office printer into a sublimation printer.
 Below is the complete video and step-by-step tutorial!

-Sublimation has become extremely popular in recent years and I am getting asked more and more questions about sublimation and how to convert a printer.
+Sublimation has become very popular in recent years and I am getting asked more and more questions about sublimation and how to convert a printer.
 And since you were asking, I decided to make this tutorial for you and show you the easy way to convert a home office printer into a sublimation printer!

 Craft Tutorial Video: